 Authentication Mechanism Strength of Mechanism Username and Password The probability that a random attempt will succeed or a false acceptance will occur is 1/94^7 which is less than 1/1,000,000.
+After three unsuccessful login attempts, a user is locked out for two minutes, ensuring that that the probability is less than one in 100,000 that random multiple attempts will succeed or a false acceptance will occur within a one minute time period.

-Table 6 - Strengths of Authentication Mechanisms
+Table 7 - Strengths of Authentication Mechanisms